633 W 5th Street #2890

-- To win, you, the plaintiff, must demonstrate that actions or lack of action by the defendant legally caused recognizable harm.
+To win, you, the plaintiff, must demonstrate that the defendant’s actions or lack of action legally caused recognizable harm.

 Below we will break down the tort of negligence, define it, and discuss it for your benefit.

-After all, this likely was the basis of lost wages, medical bills, etc. Assuming this happened, you have a personal injury claim created under CA law.
+After all, this likely was the basis of lost wages, medical bills, etc. You have a personal injury claim created under C.A. law, assuming this happened.
 So your legal injuries might include emotional, reputational, or economic injuries.
-In fact, privacy, property, or constitutional rights violations can also be torts.
+Privacy, property, or constitutional rights violations can also be torts.

 Modernly, environmental pollution cases (also known as toxic torts) are also torts.
 Of course, many torts are the result of negligence.
 But California tort law includes intentional torts as separate and distinct from negligent torts.